gabriele-mastrapasqua/mars-rover-kata/README.md

 # Mars rover kata

-This is the mars rover kata using typescript, react and jest for unit testing!
+This is the mars rover kata inspired by [https://kata-log.rocks/mars-rover-kata](https://kata-log.rocks/mars-rover-kata) using typescript, react and jest for unit testing!

 ## Run in development